Hybrid Seeds: Meaning, Examples, Advantages & Disadvantages

 • Male sterility leads to the plant’s height.

-Hence, it is on the basis of given features only an individual will get the idea of what the parental lines exactly are.
+Hence, it is based on the given features only an individual will get the idea of what the parental lines exactly are.

-There are some examples drawn with an aim to get a better idea about the hybrids.
+There are some examples drawn to get a better idea about the hybrids.
 These are all detailed below:

 • Roses: It is being regarded as one of the most popular varieties of hybrid seeds.
-There are huge numbers of hybrid roses being found in the market and they are popular also.
+There are huge numbers of hybrid roses being found in the market, and they are also popular.

 • Corn: Silver corn, double sweet and Kandy Korn are regarded as some varieties of hybrid corn.